-- municipal and private domestic wastewater treatment facility (WWTF) discharges; - industrial facilities with individual stormwater permits and/or discharging treated industrial wastewater and/or groundwater; and - stormwater discharges from industries, construction, and municipal separate storm sewer systems (MS4s).
+- industrial facilities with individual stormwater permits and/or discharging treated industrial wastewater and/or groundwater; and - stormwater discharges from industries, construction, and municipal separate storm sewer systems (MS4s).

 Unregulated sources of pollution are generally nonpoint.
 Nonpoint source pollution originates from multiple locations and is usually carried to surface waters by rainfall runoff.
 It is not regulated by permit under the TPDES or NPDES.
 Nonpoint sources include pets, livestock, and wildlife, and failing onsite sewage facilities (OSSFs).